Saturday, April 18, 2026

 Class is the level of categories in a hierarchical taxonomy.

-Collation is the order of categories in a class.
+Collation is the order of subcategories for a class of categories.
+Collation elements are prototype parent categories of the corresponding class of categories.
 Collation elements are not capitalized; categories are capitalized.
-Collation elements are prototype parent categories.

-Attributes are the basic categories (metadata) used to identify positions in a collation.
+Attributes or collation elements are the basic categories (metadata) used to identify positions in a collation.

 Classification is the set of rules for distinguishing classes of categories.
 (As of 26-03-02, Wikipedia still equates classification with categorization.)